Augists/lace/README.md

 Lace offers the `lace_barrier` method to let all Lace workers synchronize.
 Typically used in Lace tasks created using the `TOGETHER` macro.

-### Support for C++

-There is currently no direct support for C++ classes, but class methods can be parallelized via C helper functions.

 ## Benchmarking Lace

 Lace comes with a number of example programs, which can be used to test the performance of Lace.